GeertJohan/yubigo/readme.md

 ## yubigo

-Yubigo is a Yubikey client API library, that provides an easy way to integrate the Yubico Yubikey into your existing Go-based user authentication infrastructure.
+Yubigo is a Yubikey client API library that provides an easy way to integrate the Yubico Yubikey into your existing Go-based user authentication infrastructure.

 ### Status and Roadmap